 Today’s Applicants, Tomorrow’s Reputations

 Back in the days when high school social scenes were the stuff of John Hughes movies and Beverly Hills 90210, reputations were all but ironclad.
 Whoever was a nerd, an artist, a jock, a socialite, or a stoner the first day of ninth grade often remained a nerd, an artist, a jock, a socialite, or a stoner through graduation day.
-Barring extraordinary circumstances, like spending Saturday detention with group of disparate strangers, social reputations often changed very little over four years.
+Barring extraordinary circumstances, like spending Saturday detention with a group of disparate strangers, social reputations often changed very little over four years.

 It’s probably hard, then for 18-year-olds — then or now — to fathom how the reputations of entire institutions, some of them centuries old, could possibly change.
 Prestigious, ultra-selective schools have always been prestigious and ultra-selective.
 And middling safety schools have always been middling safety schools.
 And they always will be, right?